lmondada/dphil-thesis/content/04_matching/04_anchors.md

 anchor operations $X$.

-Instead of the `CanonicalSpanningTree` procedure, we can equivalently consider a `CanonicalAnchors` procedure, that performs the same computation but returns the set of anchor operations $X$.
+Instead of the `CanonicalSpanningTree` procedure, we can equivalently consider a `CanonicalAnchors` procedure, which performs the same computation but returns the set of anchor operations $X$.
 We express this computation below, using recursion instead of a `for` loop.
 This form generalises better to the `AllAnchors` procedure that we will introduce next to define `AllSpanningTrees`.

 <!-- prettier-ignore-start -->
 ```python {linenos=inline}